Calf pull sidelines Darwish; Shabana captures second win of 2013

 “Playing a player like Razik, he just gets so many balls back that you have to hit four or five winners just to win a rally.
 That’s his goal.
 Just to make the game as long as possible and frustrate you,” 25-year-old Cuskelly said.
 “I got sucked into his game the first two games instead of playing my game of attacking and getting to the ball faster.”

 Cuskelly switched tactics and began picking up the pace in Game 3.
-The game became chippy as let after let was called with Cuskelly even suffering an inadvertent racquet to the mouth.
 Read more →

 Razik Survives in Five, USA’s Gordon out

 By James Hawkins